learn-co-students/nyc-web-students-040119/34-react-state-events-forms-rendering/README.md

 ## User stories

-* ~~When you press the + button add that channel to the list of channels~~
+* ~~When you put in a channel name and press the + button, add that channel to the list of channels~~
-* When you send a message, add that message to the messages list
+* ~~When you send a message, add that message to the messages list~~
+* When you click on a channel, you should see the messages for that channel